 - Scenario 1: If you can collect $1,600 per month in rent and you paid $200,000 for the property, you are collecting rent that is 0.8 percent of the purchase price.
 This checks one item on the list of things to examine.

 - Scenario 2: If you can collect $1,600 per month in rent and you paid $400,000 for the property, you are collecting rent that is 0.4 percent of the purchase price.
-This is farther away from the one percent benchmark and might not be a very good deal.
+This is farther away from the one percent benchmark.

-The one percent metric is not, however, a guarantee of cash flow.
+The one percent metric is not a guarantee of cash flow.
 Nor should it be the primary metric used in making investment decisions.
-For example, an investment property might have good cash flow, but come with higher investment risk due to other factors like the neighborhood quality or area occupancy rates.
+For example, an investment property might have good cash flow, but come with higher investment risk due to other factors like the neighborhood quality or local vacancy rates.

 b.
 The 50 percent rule